 You will need 3 cups of lentils.
 1 cup of dried lentils yields approximately 2½ cups cooked.

 Whatever you do, do not use yellow or red lentils for this recipe!
-Save those quick cooking "split" lentils for when you're making Indian dhal, Instant Pot Vegan Chili, or Red Lentil Potato Soup.
+Save those quick cooking "split" lentils for when you're making Indian dhal, vegan lentil chili, or red lentil potato kale soup.

 I recommend cooking 2 cups of dried lentils at a time, and then freezing any leftover cooked lentils for up to 3 months.
 Then you can defrost them in the refrigerator and use them as needed.